donconn3/constant-contact-oauth2-pkce-flow/README.md

 # Constant Contact PKCE Flow Webpage

-## THIS IS NOT A FULLY DEVELOPED PAGE AND SHOULD NOT BE DEPLOYED IN THE WILD - ONLY RUN LOCALLY
+## THIS IS SHOULD NOT BE DEPLOYED IN THE WILD - ONLY RUN LOCALLY
 Now that I have that out of the way here is the purpose of my project - Analytics.
 I do simple email analytics for the company I work for and didn't like the layout of Constant Contact's (CC) reporting page.
 So I built a small page to connect to our CC account and get all the data necessary for a report.

 I highly suggest reading through CC developer Docs on their API.
 It's very comprehensive and well-written.
 I have spent months as a noob putting this together so it's messy.
 BUT, I am open to questions and suggestions from whoever finds this.
 I have left comments throughout the openAI.js file to help navigate it a bit.
-And no, ChatGPT did not write these files; I put a shit-ton of work and research into making it happen.
+And no, ChatGPT did not write these files; I put a lot of work and research into making it happen.
 ChatGPT was used to help make sense of what I couldn't, and provide springboards to keep going.

 ## Why only run locally?
 Great question!
 It's not secure.
-Your developer key is completely exposed along with your redirect uri.
-Let a Node.js server make the connection for your API calls.
+Your developer credentials are completely exposed.
+Throw the authentication on a Node.js server to be more secure.

 ## What can it do?
 - Make a connection to CC server to grab email campaign data